henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 ## GZIP

 After reducing the encoded size of the vector tiles, we can further reduce the size by applying a compression algorithm.
+GZIP is [supported by all available browsers](https://caniuse.com/#search=gzip).

 ![](/img/blog/Selection_192.png)